n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.facebookgraphapi.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Facebook Graph API
+title: Facebook Graph API node documentation
 description: Documentation for the Facebook Graph API node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 priority: medium
 ---

-# Facebook Graph API
+# Facebook Graph API node

 Use the Facebook Graph API node to automate work in Facebook Graph API, and integrate Facebook Graph API with other applications. n8n has built-in support for a wide range of Facebook Graph API features, including using queries GET POST DELETE for several parameters like host URL, request methods and much more.